PasionMovil/poderpda/site/wp-content/plugins/wp-missed-schedule/readme.txt

 No need delete anything from wp_option when deactivate No need delete anything from wp_option when deleted
 `
-= Legend =
-`
-Branche is identified with first year on current version number (*2014*.1231.0) 2014 for example.

-Build is identified with progressive number on middle version number (2014.*1231*.0) 2014-12-31.

-Revision is identified with progressive number on last version number (2014.1231.*1*) 1 for example.
-`
 = 2013.1231.2015 =
-* Major Release 2015 [STABLE][RELOADED] The plugin does not have a valid header!
+* Major Release [STABLE][RELOADED] The plugin does not have a valid header!
  * Please update as soon as possible!
- * Major Release 2015 Reloaded Branche 2013 Build 2015-02-28
+ * Release 2013 Branche 2013 Update 2015 Build 2015-11-25
- * Full Support and Compatibility for WordPress 2.3+ - 4.1+
+ * Full Support and Compatibility for WordPress 2.3+ - 4.4+
- * Preemptive Support for WordPress 4.2-alpha
+ * Preemptive Support for WordPress 4.5-alpha
+ * MAINTENANCE Release According WordPress 4.4+
+ * MAINTENANCE Release According WordPress 4.3+
+ * MAINTENANCE Release According WordPress 4.2+
  * MERGED Genuine Aut Tag from Pro Version (Only for Admin)
  * MERGED Secured Key Tag from Pro Version (Only for Admin)
  * FIXED Error [The plugin does not have a valid header](https://wordpress.org/support/topic/the-plugin-does-not-have-a-valid-header-72)